siriusphp/invokator/docs/3_callable_modifiers.md

 ---
-title: What callable modifiers in Sirius\Invokator?
+title: What are callable modifiers in Sirius\Invokator?
 ---

 # Callable modifiers